ue bot icon

 Leadership Thought #278 – Leadership Requires More Than Potential

-In sports and in life, it doesn’t matter how much potential you have or how good you are, if your team/organization consistently loses or doesn’t live up to expectations.
+In sports and in life, it doesn’t matter how much potential you have or how good you are if your team/organization consistently loses or doesn’t live up to expectations.
 I’ve seen many capable and talented leaders stumble when it comes to getting results from others.
-It’s not always the smartest, most confident, and technically superior person who wins, but rather the leader who is able to get great results from average people.
-Leaders need to grow and leverage the capabilities of their team, continually develop their own skills sets, and step up in the clutch if they want to leave a legacy of winning and high performance.
+It’s not always the smartest, most confident, and technically superior person who wins, but the leader who is able to get impressive results from average people.

 Read More